Congratulations on Your Retirement!

 | Investment Selection Form for Final Leave/Lump Sum Transfer | Required only if: You have a terminal leave and/or other lump sum being transferred to MERP, and You do not already have an Individual Account (IA) established.
 Not required if you are converting leave and/or Lump Sum Transfer to Active Service Units (ASU). |

-Step 4: Submit Required Forms within 60 days
+Step 4: Submit Required Forms

 Submit completed forms to: